Industry News

 Well-managed construction projects are like finely tuned machines.
-Cashflow is the grease that keeps all those gears in working order.
-For many contractors, disaster strikes when late payments fudge up business cash flow, causing delays in project progress.
+Cash flow is the grease that keeps all those gears in working order.
+For many construction businesses, disaster strikes when late payments fudge up business cash flow, causing delays in project progress.
 How can you avoid late construction payments that jam up your cash flow and cause project delays?

-Here we'll discuss best practices contractors can use to avoid payment delays and keep projects running smoothly.
+Here we'll discuss the best payment management practices contractors can use to avoid delayed payments and keep construction projects running smoothly.

 The state of things – what is the typical payment pattern in construction?

-Construction has a problem with payment timelines.
-Many contractors report waiting over 60 days for payment on a submitted invoice.
+The construction industry has a problem with payment timelines.
+Many construction businesses report waiting over 60 days for payment on a submitted invoice.
 Without the funds to pay for laborers, contractors, equipment, and other costs, these payment delays could put the brakes on project progress.

 What's the hold-up on payments in the construction industry?